CUQI-DTU/CUQIpy/docs/user/getting_started.rst

    conda activate cuqipy

-Then install CUQIpy and all its dependencies in the activated environment `cuqipy`:
+Then install CUQIpy and all its dependencies in the activated environment `cuqipy-env`:

 .. code-block:: sh